Could AI Cure All Diseases in 10 Years?

 It’s reading mammograms, detecting lung cancer on CT scans, predicting strokes, flagging early signs of Alzheimer’s, and designing new drug therapies, all faster and often more accurately than even the best specialists.

-AI caught early breast cancers that human doctors missed in over 20% of cases in some trials.
+Some examples for my skeptics are AI caught early breast cancers that human doctors missed in over 20% of cases in some trials.

 AlphaFold (created by DeepMind) cracked the "protein folding problem," a massive biological puzzle that had stumped scientists for 50 years…and did it in less than two years!!!